 Motivational Interviewing is a strategy that originated in the field of addiction.
-It was originally articulated and developed by Dr William Miller [a psychologist], when students he was supervising reflected that he had a unique method of interacting therapeutically with clients.
+It was originally articulated and developed by Dr William Miller (1983) when psychology students he was supervising reflected that he had a unique method of interacting therapeutically with clients.

 Use of Motivational Interviewing in Health Care

-Motivational Interviewing has now been adapted and used across the health care continuum in the management and prevention of chronic disease, management of lifestyle factors that influence the development of illness, and adherence to treatment.
-Further it has been proven to enhance clinician’s effectiveness in initiating and supporting change.
+Motivational Interviewing has now been adapted and used across the health care continuum in the management and prevention of chronic disease, management of lifestyle factors that influence the development of illness, and adherence to treatment (Hohman et al 2021) Further it has been proven to enhance clinician’s effectiveness in initiating and supporting change (Bischof et al 2021).
 Randomized controlled trials have found that motivational interviewing has a greater impact on lifestyle choices such as smoking cessation, diet and exercise, hazardous drinking and chronic disease management compared to ‘standard’ approaches such as client education and risk reduction interventions.

 What is Motivational Interviewing?